de1mi/Mini-Student-Budget-Tracker/README.md

 ```

 ## Credits
-A huge thanks to @De-Oracle for helping with the logic and @ for assisting with function implementation, making this project more efficient!
+A huge thanks to @De-ORaCle for helping with the logic and @WarithAdetayo for assisting with function implementation, making this project more efficient!
 Super grateful for their input. 🙌

 ## Contributions
 Feel free to fork this repository, suggest improvements, or submit pull requests if you have ideas to make this even better!